Ksdsk/Bibliotheque/Obsidian/Debugging.md

 4. Run the program with boundary input values.
 5. Write automated tests that will check the program at the build time.

+Test automations are possible with debugging frameworks, such as JUnit for Java and PyTest for Python.
+## Writing Tests
+There are several tools and guidelines on how to make an effective test.
+A simple test to simply compare the values of the reality and the expectation is called an **assertion**.

+A good assertion should not include the implementation details in the tests.
+However, following that rule may make testing pretty difficult because we are no longer sure if we can confidently